ibexa/documentation-developer/docs/update_and_migration/from_4.5/update_from_4.5.md

 ## v4.6.10

-A command to deal with the duplicated entries caused by [IBX-8562](https://issues.ibexa.co/browse/IBX-8562) will be available soon.
+A command to deal with duplicated database entries, as reported in [IBX-8562](https://issues.ibexa.co/browse/IBX-8562), will be available soon.